dreibh/system-tools/README.md

 - Updating package and file search caches,
 - Updating firmware,
 - Trimming SSDs and virtual storage.

+### Print-UTF8

+Print-UTF8 is a simple program to print UTF-8 strings in the console with options for indentation, centering, separator as well as size/length/width information.
+It can e.g.&nbsp;be utilised for printing System-Info banners.

+### Fingerprint-SSH-Keys

+Fingerprint-SSH-Keys prints the SSH key fingerprints of the local machine in different formats: SSH hash, DNS SSHFP RR.

+### Configure-Grub

+Configure-Grub adjusts a GRUB configuration file by applying a configuration from a template, and merging the existing configurations settings with additional customisations.
+It can for example be used to set a custom screen resolution (GRUB_GFXMODE option) or startup tune (GRUB_INIT_TUNE option).

+### Try-Hard

+Try-Hard runs a command and retries for a given number of times in case of error, with a delay between the trials.

+Example to try a file download up to 3&nbsp;times, with a delay of 60&nbsp;seconds between trials:

+``try-hard 3 60 -- wget -O example.tar.gz https://www.example.net/example.tar.gz``

+### Random-Sleep

+Random-Sleep waits for a random time, selected from a given interval, with support for fractional seconds.

+Example to wait between 0.5&nbsp;and 299.5&nbsp;seconds:

+``random-sleep 0.5 299.5 &amp;&amp; echo "Finished waiting!"``

 ## Binary Package Installation